 Some common causes of the problem are:

 - You may have closed your Internet browser without properly logging out of the CM/ECF system during your last session.
 Frequently, the Internet browser memory retains the login information at that site, and continues to assume you have a session open.
-This can often be corrected in Internet Explorer by clearing your computer’s cache.
+This can often be corrected by clearing your browser’s cache.

 Try updating to the latest version of Adobe Reader.
 Also try downloading Critical Updates for Adobe.

 23. Can I have my e-mails sent to more than one email address in my office?

 Yes.
 When you register, you may indicate additional e-mail addresses to be added to your account.
 Thereafter, you have the ability to maintain your own email account(s) (refer to FAQ #15).

 24. How do I know who will receive electronic notice of my document, and who should be served by regular mail?

 The information can be verified, while in CM/ECF, through the following steps:

 - Click Utilities > Mailings > Mailing Info for a Case > Enter the case number